Documentation

 Configurable access controls

-Each virtual key can be restricted to specific API endpoints, capped at a request rate, or given a spending budget.
-Limit exposure to exactly what is needed — nothing more.
+Each virtual key can be restricted to specific API endpoints, capped at a request rate, given a total request cap, or set to expire.
+Limit exposure to exactly what is needed, nothing more.

 Use Cases